dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 ### Moving inside of Barcelona

-The Metro (subway/underground) is your best choice whatever you stay in Barcelona if you want a cheaper, frequent and reliable service.
+The Metro (subway/underground) is your best choice wherever you stay in Barcelona.
+If you want a cheap, frequent and "reliable" service within the whole city.

+> Before, there was a ticket (with 10 single rides) that could be used for more than one person, nowadays that ticket (called *T-casual*) is completely individual and can't be shared with other people.
+More [information](https://www.tmb.cat/en/barcelona-fares-metro-bus/single-and-integrated/t-casual)

-With the metro (remember the name) you can travel through lines at the same cost.
+With the metro you can travel through lines at the same cost.
 The main stops to consider will be Fira in L9 Sud, Plaça Espanya in L1/L3 and Sants-Estacio in L5/L3.

 <img loading="lazy" class="alignnone size-medium_large wp-image-1135" src="/wp-content/uploads/2019/10/post-metro_map-768x411.png" alt="" width="656" height="351" srcset="/wp-content/uploads/2019/10/post-metro_map-768x411.png 768w, /wp-content/uploads/2019/10/post-metro_map-300x161.png 300w, /wp-content/uploads/2019/10/post-metro_map-1024x549.png 1024w, /wp-content/uploads/2019/10/post-metro_map.png 1150w" sizes="(max-width: 656px) 100vw, 656px" />